firesidefiction/firesidefiction.github.io/README.md

 # Fireside Magazine
 This is the source for Fireside Magazine.
 It runs on (Jekyll)[https://jekyllrb.com], and is served off (Github Pages)[https://pages.github.com].
 The idea is that, with a little bit of Markdown and Git knowledge, we can make Fireside production as simple as editing some plain text flies in a folder, and making a push to (the Fireside git repository)[https://github.com/firesidefiction].

+# Getting set up
+Before you can update the content on fireside, you need to clone the git repository for the site to your computer or tablet.
+In order to do that you’ll need to set up a user account at [GitHub](https://github.com), and download the [GitHub Desktop app for Mac or Windows](https://desktop.github.com).
+If you’re working in iOS, you can download [Working Copy](https://workingcopyapp.com) instead.

 # Writing and editing content in Fireside
 You can update the content on Fireside magazine by editing the text files inside the `_posts` folder.